Climate change is one of the most pressing health issues of our time and has long been on the agenda at the World Health Summit.

 Getting Around Berlin

-The World Health Summit is accessible by public transportation, conveniently located near the U-Bahn station Weberwiese on the U5 underground line.
+The World Health Summit venue is accessible by public transportation.

-Meals at the World Health Summit are prepared using regional and seasonal products from mainly local sources.
-From 2020 on, all meals are fully vegetarian.
+Meals at the World Health Summit are fully vegetarian and prepared using regional and seasonal products from mainly local sources.